Chasselay massacre: Background

-On 10 May 1940, Nazi Germany launched an invasion of France, eight months after the French declared war on the Germans following the German invasion of Poland which sparked World War II.
-German forces rapidly advanced into French territory as part of the Manstein Plan, before beginning the Case Red plan on 5 June.
-The French military, which had deployed large numbers of colonial troops (including the famed Senegalese Tirailleurs) in Metropolitan France, was quickly overwhelmed and forced to retreat.
+On 10 May 1940, Nazi Germany launched an invasion of France, eight months after the French declared war on the Germans following the German invasion of Poland that sparked World War II.
+German forces rapidly advanced into French territory as part of the Manstein Plan, before initiating the Fall Rot plan on 5 June.
+The French Armed Forces, which had deployed large numbers of colonial troops (including the Senegalese Tirailleurs) in Metropolitan France, was quickly overwhelmed and forced to retreat.

 In May 1940, as German troops captured territory in the Somme region, numerous French prisoners of war, including non-white soldiers from France's African colonies, fell into their hands.
 German soldiers, many of whom remembered the racist Black Horror on the Rhine moral panic and were angered by suffering casualties at the hands of a supposedly "inferior" race, started to carry out massacres of non-white French POWs.
 The high command of the German armed forces, the Oberkommando der Wehrmacht, had not specifically issued any order to mistreat captured colonial troops, but did nothing to stop these massacres.

 Massacre

-On June 17, Marshal Philippe Pétain issued an announcement that he would seek an armistice with Nazi Germany, while German forces continued to rapidly overrun remaining French resistance.
+On 17 June, Marshal Philippe Pétain issued an announcement that he would seek an armistice with Nazi Germany, while German forces continued to rapidly overrun remaining French resistance.
 Two days later, a German force consisting of soldiers from the Großdeutschland Division and 3rd SS Panzer Division attacked the city of Lyon.
 Among the French defenders was the 25th Senegalese Tirailleurs Regiment, which had been stationed north-west of the city to defend against the Germans.
 As the Germans gradually captured French positions, several captured soldiers were summarily executed.

-By June 20, despite facing unexpectedly heavy resistance, German forces had eliminated all pockets of French resistance, occupying Lyon.
+By 20 June, despite facing unexpectedly heavy resistance, German forces had eliminated all pockets of French resistance, occupying Lyon.
 The 25th Regiment, which had occupied the small village of Chasselay, surrendered after running out of ammunition.
 The Germans subsequently rounded up all French prisoners of war, dividing the colonial and non-colonial POWs into two groups.
 The colonial POWs, consisting of Black soldiers and their white officers, were forcibly moved by German troops down an isolated road to a nearby field.

 After they had arrived at the field, the white French officers were led aside and told to lie face down.
-The Black soldiers were ordered to assemble in front of two German tanks which had escorted them to the field, before being told to run away.
+The black soldiers were ordered to assemble in front of two German tanks which had escorted them to the field, before being told to run away.
 As the soldiers began to do so, the tanks opened fire on them with their machine guns, before driving over the dead and wounded.
 During the massacre, a German soldier walked over to a French officer and shot the man, wounding him; otherwise the white French POWs were left mostly unharmed.
-Approximately 50 Black soldiers were murdered by the Germans in the massacre.
+Approximately 50 black soldiers were murdered by the Germans in the massacre.